 Understand Your Personas

-The first step you should take before building out a strategy for lead generation is to identify and deeply understand your buyer personas.
+The first step you should take before building out a strategy for increasing organic lead generation is to identify and deeply understand your buyer personas.
 These are the people you want to ultimately sell your product or service to.
 Understanding their demographics, psychographics, challenges and motivations, is essential to ensuring that all activities involved in acquiring and serving your customers are tailored to their needs.
 If you aren’t sure where to start, I love to use this awesome buyer person tool from HubSpot.
 From there, I suggest adding a section for listing out your persona’s values and motivations, as well as one to list your own company’s value propositions.
 This will help you align all of your buyer persona information with what you can offer them.

 After understanding your buyer personas, you should focus on optimizing your site so it can be easily be found.
 To understand search engine optimization (SEO), think of the internet as a library, search engines as librarians, and yourself as an author.
 In this instance, the science of SEO is writing your book in a way that the librarian can easily interpret, allowing them to place your book in the correct section of the library so people looking for your book or genre can easily find it.
 Your goal is to be a national bestseller, right?
 Appealing to the librarian and the people who read your book is your number one priority.